GyroTools/precon-examples/README.md

 pip install gt-precon --extra-index-url https://pypi.gyrotools.com/simple/
 ```

-When prompted for username and password enter your credentials for the [GyroTools user portal](https://portal.gyrotools.com/portal)
+When prompted for username and password enter the credentials for the [GyroTools user portal](https://portal.gyrotools.com/portal)

 For an automated installation without password prompt (e.g. in requirements.txt) use your personal access token for the [GyroTools user portal](https://portal.gyrotools.com/portal):
 ```python